-- Submit your manuscript, including tables, figures, appendices, etc., as a single file.
-As manuscript files need to be easily accessible by a number of different persons involved in the refereeing and the revision of manuscript, only the following files are accepted: .doc, .docx, or .rtf.
+- As manuscript files need to be easily accessible by a number of different persons involved in the refereeing and the revision of manuscript, .doc or .docx files are preferred.

 - Do not include a title page or abstract in this file.
 Begin the document with the main body of the article.
 The online submission process will prompt you to enter the title of your paper and an abstract in separate data fields.

 - Write your article in English or French.